 - Superlative Finance & Economics Skills

-How financial technology firms and digital ecosystems can leverage banks’ core competencies through equal partnerships, to innovate and grow in the B2B, B2C and C2C space; Venture investing has always been at the heart of the start-up innovation model.
-Some banks will strategically choose to invest heavily in building their own tech solutions but speed gets into as show stopper.
+- Investment. – How financial technology firms and digital ecosystems can leverage banks’ core competencies through equal partnerships, to innovate and grow in the B2B, B2C and C2C space; Venture investing has always been at the heart of the start-up innovation model.
+Some banks will strategically choose to invest heavily in building their own tech solutions but speed gets into a show stopper.
 Though, it will make sense to leverage their infrastructure, deep pockets and formidable sales and marketing force while using start-ups as their R&D arm.
 Once the start-up is user tested and approved, these banks will acquire or partner, then expand those services through the bank’s consumer base.
 Now, more than ever, established financial services firms are taking this route to try and generate innovation for their business.

-Fintech’s also known as banks lunch-eaters.
-FinTech services are really new phenomenon that is fundamentally different from the previous 4000 years of banking.
+FinTech’s also known as banks lunch-eaters.
+FinTech services are a really new phenomenon that is fundamentally different from the previous 4000 years of banking.
 The forces moving this revolution ahead are also known to almost every single bank which are consumer needs, speed, less complex KYC and customer demand “Give me what I want” and “Stop pushing what you have and repainted for me”.

-Identifying the services as hotspots is daily FinTech activity.
-Which areas of banking do Fintech covers as on date; most likely retail banking.
+Identifying the services as hotspots are daily FinTech activity.
+Which areas of banking do FinTech covers as on date; most likely retail banking.
 Most interesting scenarios to observe is to see how do major global banks reacting to this (Like HSBC, Citi, Santander and others).
 To see how these major institutions are reacting to FinTech.
 We need to learn about cooperative-competitive techniques and take a specific look at innovation labs and dedicated FinTech VC arms run by major banks.

-Conclusion – If an organization or bank or company can make use of Innovation, Collaborations and Investments then a very strong and positive disruption comes as a gift and award.
-Disruption in payments will continue, with ongoing innovation shaping customer behaviors, business models and the structure of the industry.
-FinTech go into opening up the their own organization’s own intellectual property, assets and expertise to outside innovators to help generate new ideas, change organizational culture, identify and attract new use cases, and discover new areas for growth.
+Conclusion – If an organisation or bank or company can make use of Innovation, Collaborations and Investments then a very strong and positive disruption comes as a gift and award.
+Disruption in payments will continue, with ongoing innovation shaping customer behaviours, business models and the structure of the industry.
+FinTech goes into opening up their own organisation’s own intellectual property, assets and expertise to outside innovators to help generate new ideas, change organisational culture, identify and attract new use cases, and discover new areas for growth.

 ====================== About the Author =================================